tca22/owfs2mqtt/README.md

 ```

 The V3 release was validated with 15 automated tests plus end-to-end deployment
-testing on the target Photon.
+testing on the target Photon (docker).